About the Trust

 This Trust’s priority is the health and welfare of its patients, and has established a team to make sure any lessons that can be learnt following the publication of the Francis Report are acted upon.

-Some of these key actions include:
+Some of these key actions which have now been completed include:

 - We have given each of our Board members specific responsibility for specific areas of operation